tariqahmed1912/internship-kloudle/docs/scqa.md

 JSHint is a static code analysis tool that helps to detect errors and potential problems in your JavaScript code.
 It scans a program written in JavaScript and reports about commonly made mistakes and potential bugs.
 The potential problem could be a syntax error, a bug due to an implicit type conversion, a leaking variable, or something else entirely.

-To get started with working with JSHint, I followed this [documentation](https://jshint.com/docs/).
-To test NodeJs application (DVNA), install JSHint using NPM.
+To get started with JSHint, I followed this [documentation](https://jshint.com/docs/).
+Since I'm performing a test on a  NodeJs application (DVNA), I installed JSHint using NPM.

 ``bash
 npm install -g jshint